NorwegianVeterinaryInstitute/ORION_HandBook/docs/source/about.md

 **Compute infrastructure** - The focus for this section is on exploring the options and the requirements for establishing possible infrastructures for using NGS methods for surveillance purposes.
-This section spans from storage and compute infrastructures and data management to workflow managers and currently available platforms for automated analysis.
+This section spans from storage, compute infrastructures and data management to workflow managers and currently available platforms for automated analysis.

 **Species analysis** - This section is focused on four bacterial pathogens: _S. enterica, E. coli (STEC),